-Welcome to IdPlizz, the system that gives you full and personal control of your Digital ID.
+Welcome to Resiliant IDTM, the system that offers users full and personal control of their Digital ID.

-All biometrics and ID documentation that you upload to IdPlizz is encrypted and stored in a secure server, and only YOU are able to use, view, edit, share or delete it.
+Any and All biometric data and ID documentation that you upload to Resiliant IDTM is encrypted and stored on THE USERS PHONE, and only THEY are able to use, view, edit, share or delete it.
 Also, to further their security all biometric checks are completed by our advanced Artificial Intelligence system, with no human interaction.

-IdPlizz only supplies, if you request it, a simple ‘Yes or No’ to a third party confirming your ID.
-At no time do we share any of the Data you supply, unless you request we do so, or the agree in advance that we can do.
+Resiliant IDTM only supplies, if requested, a simple ‘Yes or No’ to a third party confirming the users ID.
+At no time do we share any of the users Data supplied, unless they specifically request that we do so, or the agree in advance that we can do.

 Full Data Protection Policy

 Resiliant (hereinafter – the Company) as a software product or as a service business takes all its responsibilities with regard to the management of the stringent requirements of the EU GDPR and all other countries data protection laws very seriously.

-This document provides both users and companies with the policy framework through which effective management of Data Protection processes will be achieved.
+This document provides both users and companies with the policy framework that Resiliant has introduced to effectively manage Data Protection for all interested parties.

-This Policy is addressed to the IdPlizz’s clients as well as to those individuals who will provide their personal data for processing (hereinafter – Data Subjects).
+This Policy is addressed to the Resiliant’s clients as well as to those individuals who will provide their personal data for processing (hereinafter – Data Subjects).

 The Company is a Processor of personal data under Article 28 of the EU GDPR and is engaged by the Company’s client (hereinafter – the Controller) to process his or her personal data for the agreed purpose, established in a separate data protection agreement.
 In certain cases the Company may serve as the Data Controller under Article 24 of the EU GDPR.

 Our corporate clients within or outside the EU and EEA would not need to have access to the personal data of the Data Subjects unless it is necessary under applicable laws.
-IdPlizz at no time shares the ID documents and biometric information supplied by the Data Subjects to any third party unless requested by the data user in writing, or necessary under applicable laws.
+Resiliant at no time shares the ID documents and biometric information supplied by the Data Subjects to any third party unless requested by the data user in writing, or necessary under applicable laws.